Mt. Rogers NRA / Grayson Highlands S.P.

 Bordering Mount Rogers NRA to the south is Grayson Highlands State Park.
 Located roughly midway between Independence and Damascus on U.S. 58, Grayson Highlands State Park was established in 1965, and was originally known as Mount Rogers State Park.

-The park has nine hiking trails that lead to panoramic vistas, scenic waterfalls, and a 200-year-old pioneer cabin.
-The park also offers access to the Appalachian Trail, as well as trails in the surrounding Jefferson National Forest.
+Grayson Highlands offers nine hiking trails that lead to panoramic vistas and scenic waterfalls, as well as a 200-year-old pioneer cabin.
+Hikers will also have access to the Appalachian Trail, as well as trails in the surrounding Jefferson National Forest.

-One of my absolute favorite hikes in the Southern Appalachians is along the Appalachian Trail to the summit of Mt.
+One of my absolute favorite hikes in the Southern Appalachians travels along the Appalachian Trail to the summit of Mt.
 Rogers.

 Nearly the entire length of the four-mile (one-way) hike passes through open country, and offers sweeping views of the surrounding wilderness as far as the eye can see.
-With the rocky outcroppings and the open views, it seems more like hiking out west rather than the Appalachian Mountains.
+With the rocky outcroppings and the wide open views, in many ways it feels more like hiking out west rather than the Appalachian Mountains.

 Although a handful of peaks in the Appalachian Mountains have higher elevations, Mount Rogers lays claim to being the highest state highpoint east of South Dakota that doesn't have a road leading to its summit.